Planning a Funeral Liturgy at MMOC

 Does MMOC have facilities for a funeral luncheon?

-No, we do not have facilities for a luncheon at MMOC.
-However we can connect you with nearby caterers and other options.
+Yes, we do have facilities for a luncheon at MMOC in our parish hall, which includes a complete kitchen.
+We can connect you with nearby caterers and other options.

 What about the visitation?